Even With Most U.S. Travelers Set to be Banned From Europe, Lufthansa Resumes Texas Flights, Offers COVID-19 Tests | PaperCity Magazine

 Lufthansa resumes service for selected travelers between Houston and Frankfurt with its own on-the-spot CORONAVIRUS-19 test.

 Think New York is great at Christmas?
-Just try Vienna which could be possibel thanks to renewed Houston-Frankfurt-Vienna flights.
+Just try Vienna which could be possible thanks to renewed Houston-Frankfurt-Vienna flights.

 The always-spectacular inner courtyard of Paris' George V helped the hotel earn top world ranking at Virtuoso Travel Week.
 You can now reach Paris via Lufthansa airlines.